pingcap/docs/tiflash/tiflash-disaggregated-and-s3.md

 By default, TiUP deploys TiFlash in the coupled storage and computation architecture.
 If you need to deploy TiFlash in the disaggregated storage and compute architecture, take the following steps for manual configuration:

 1. Make sure that there are no TiFlash nodes in the TiDB cluster.
-If there are any, set the TiFlash replica count of all tables to `0` and then remove all TiFlash nodes.
+If any, set the TiFlash replica count of all tables to `0` and then remove all TiFlash nodes.
 For example:

     ```sql
     SELECT * FROM INFORMATION_SCHEMA.TIFLASH_REPLICA; # Query all tables with TiFlash replicas